Azure/application-gateway-kubernetes-ingress/docs/setup/install-new.md

     }
     EOF
     ```
-    Note: To deploy an **RBAC** enabled cluster, set the `aksEnabledRBAC` field to `true`
+    To deploy an **RBAC** enabled cluster, set the `aksEnabledRBAC` field to `true`.
+View the contents of the newly created file with `cat parameters.json`.
+It will contain the values of the `appId`, `password`, and `objectId` bash variables from the previous steps.

 ### Deploy Components
-This step will add the following components to your subscription:
+The next few steps will add the following list of components to your Azure subscription:

 - [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)
 - [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) v2